cyberrangecz/docs/docs/faq.md

 #FAQ

-Here you can find the **Frequently asked questions** and answers regarding the **KYPO platform**.
-If the questions answered on this page are not sufficient as solutions for your problem, be sure to contact us on *support@kypo.cz*.
+Here you can find the **Frequently asked questions** and answers regarding the **CyberRangeCZ Platform**.
+If the questions answered on this page are not sufficient as solutions for your problem, be sure to contact us on *support@cyberrange.cz*.

 <!--
 ## Deployment